Featured Image

 Set Up Regular Backups

 Regular backups are essential for data protection and business continuity.
+This helps mitigate the Cost of Website Downtime if a disaster occurs.
 They enable quick restoration of your website to its previous state in case of cyberattacks, server failures, or accidental deletions.

 In our case, we do this weekly, keep three to five versions of backups at any given time, and do similarly for our clients for whom we provide this support.